Diagram Visualization With TypeScript

 yFiles for HTML is a commercial diagramming library for web applications, which integrates perfectly in TypeScript.
 The comprehensive library creates various types of diagrams, e.g., organization charts, BPMN diagrams, flowcharts, Sankey diagrams, and many more. yFiles integrates well on mobile devices and provides out of the box keyboard, mouse, and touch support to create interactive applications.
 Built-in automatic layout algorithms ensure that the visualization is always neat and easily readable.

-yFiles for HTML brings a fully complete TypeScript definition file and also provides more specific versions for different IDEs like WebStorm or Visual Studio Code besides an extensive Developer’s Guide and API documentation.
+yFiles for HTML brings a fully complete TypeScript declaration file and also provides more specific versions for different IDEs like WebStorm or Visual Studio Code besides an extensive Developer’s Guide and API documentation.

-The type definition file that is shipped with yFiles for HTML enables the IDE to autocomplete methods and properties while providing documentation and often source code snippets alongside:
+The type declaration file that is shipped with yFiles for HTML enables the IDE to autocomplete methods and properties while providing documentation and often source code snippets alongside:

 It is also perfectly suited for complex object-oriented applications because the IDE can automatically generate inherited members to overwrite:

-Besides the general type definitions of the entire yFiles API, the definition file also supports option overloads, which results in significantly less overhead and more readable code:
+Besides the general type declarations of the entire yFiles API, the declaration file also supports option overloads, which results in significantly less overhead and more readable code: